POSSIBLE-X/documentation/docs/catalog/self-descriptions.md

 ### SPARQL Queries Example

-You can perform advances queries vie the SPARQL endpoint.
+You can perform advanced queries via the SPARQL endpoint.

 Tip: Use the "Direct SPARQL Access" SPARQL Query Editor https://possible.fokus.fraunhofer.de/ld/sparql/

-**Example 1: Get a SaaS Software Offering from a specific provider**
+!!! example "Example 1: Get a SaaS Software Offering from a specific provider"

 ```sparql
 SELECT ?s ?n WHERE  {